The Special Collections Room is open for in-person consultations by appointment. See current availability here.

 It is recommended that researchers complete secondary research on a topic before embarking upon primary research with the archival collections.
 If this is your first time doing archival research, we recommend that you consult the SAA e-publication Using Archives: A Guide to Effective Research and our Introduction to Archival Research page.

 We actively acquire historically significant materials that document fields related to criminal justice and the history and activities of John Jay College.
 Archival materials related to the history of John Jay College are generally transferred from college offices.
 Unpublished manuscript and published materials are acquired by donation or purchase.
 Please contact the special collections at libspcoll @ jjay.cuny.edu with questions about transferring or donating materials to Special Collections.

 Unique and rare materials are available for supervised study in our Special Collections Room.
 Researchers who wish to use these collections can make an appointment with the Special Collections Librarian.

 Open Special Collections

-These unique collections must be used in the library, but are available whenever the library is open.
+These unique collections must be used in the library, but are available whenever the library is open (non-CUNY affiliates must request a pass to enter the College and Library).
 These items are all cataloged in CUNY+ and include:

 Articles about the Special Collections For more information about our Special Collections, please read: